The form contains errors

 For those starting out on the path of healthier living, initiating a fitness regime is often one of the biggest challenges they will face.
-When combined with a change in diet, one can see how dropout rates can be as high as 60-80%.
-Even for those of us who exercise regularly, working out can often be the first thing to go when trying to manage work / life balance.
+Even for those of us who exercise regularly, working out can often be the first thing to go when trying to manage work/life balance.

-A study at Loughborough University in the UK2 assessed the effectiveness of an 8-week studio cycling (RPM™, Les Mills International Ltd) group fitness programme to improve participants’ cardio-metabolic health.
+A study at Loughborough University in the UK2 assessed the effectiveness of an 8-week studio cycling program (RPM™, Les Mills International Ltd) group fitness program to improve participants’ cardio-metabolic health.
 The participants were overweight and physically inactive prior to the study.

 At the end of the 8-week period, the participants’ fitness statistics were recorded again.
 The following improvements were observed:

 These study results illustrate the health benefits that regular studio cycling provides, especially for those who are embarking on a new exercise regime.
-They also importantly show that a gradual introduction to a new exercise programme is key to improving member retention - participants in this study attended more than a 95% of the prescribed workouts
+They also importantly show that a gradual introduction to a new exercise program is key to improving member retention - participants in this study attended more than a 95% of the prescribed workouts.

-With typical fitness programme drop-out rates as high as 60-80%, this form of group exercise can be said to not only improve physical wellbeing, it encourages a new love of exercise.
-The high compliance rates indicate that participants’ mind sets moved from feeling they had to exercise to wanting to exercise.
+With typical fitness program drop-out rates as high as 60-80%, this form of group exercise can be said to not only improve physical wellbeing, it encourages a new love of exercise.
+The high compliance rates indicate that participants’ mindsets moved from feeling they had to exercise to wanting to exercise.

 RPM is our world-leading cycle workout and the perfect starting point for new club members.